-The Three Most Important Qualities to Impress College Admissions Committees in 2025
+The Three Most Important Qualities to Impress College Admissions Committees

 The first elimination round involves your ability and readiness to pursue your academic goals for college—in short, are you smart enough?
 If admissions officers had to take a Hippocratic oath analogous to physicians’ “First, do no harm,” it might well be, “First, admit no one who will flunk out.”
 This explains why GPA is so important.
-Committees also consider the specific courses you’ve taken, honors you may have won, test scores where appropriate, and recommendations from teachers and guidance counselors before passing judgment.
+Committees also consider the specific courses you’ve taken, academic honors you may have won, test scores where appropriate, and recommendations from teachers and guidance counselors before passing judgment.
 Consequently, your top priority as an applicant is to build a case that whatever you choose to study as an undergraduate, you can handle the workload and can contribute to that part of the intellectual life of the school.

 If you survive the “smart enough” round, then admissions officers will very carefully consider your activities section, trying to assess whether and where you’re likely to contribute to their school community outside the classrooms.
 Along with letters of recommendation and sometimes interviews and relationships with school representatives, what you write about your most meaningful HS activities is primarily where they attempt to judge whether you are “good enough.”